 Step 3: Consideration of Taxes

-Note that the interest accrued on fixed deposits is taxable, based on your tax slab.
+Note that the interest accrued on fixed deposits is taxable, Interest income from FDs is taxable as per applicable income tax laws and may be subject to TDS.
 Taxes can actually lower the interest that you earn.
 The taxability would depend on the country and can be subject to the relevant tax regulations.

 Step 4: Verify With Your Bank or Financial Institution